This post contains affiliate links, which means I may make a commission at no extra cost to if you click through and buy something.

-Local shelter officials might ask to see proof of residence.
-If you need medical assistance and you are outside your home area, you may need to provide copies of your health insurance policy information anyway for verification.
+Shelters might ask to see identification and maybe proof of residence.
+If you need medical assistance and you’re outside your area, you may need to provide copies of your health insurance policy information.

-- Copies of important documents, such as birth/marriage certificates, credit cards, drivers licenses
+- Copies of important documents and credit cards, drivers licenses, immunization records

 - A list of your family physicians, a list of your prescription medications, copies of health insurance documents, model and serial numbers of medical devices like pacemakers.